This is nowhere near good enough – Man Utd captain Maguire apologetic after derby defeat

-Harry Maguire has labeled Manchester United's current form "nowhere near good enough" following Saturday's derby defeat to Manchester City.
+Harry Maguire has labelled Manchester United's current form "nowhere near good enough" following Saturday's derby defeat to Manchester City.

 Pep Guardiola's side hardly had to get out of second gear at Old Trafford as an own goal from Eric Bailly and a close-range finish from Bernardo Silva sealed a comfortable 2-0 win.